 The 2019 Regent Book Sale

 As I have mentioned before, one of Dunedin’s local traditions is the annual Regent Book Sale.
-Running from noon on a Friday to noon the following Saturday in either May or June, this is a charitable event, whereby a year’s worth of donated books are sold to raise funds for Dunedin’s grand old Regent Theatre in what is apparently the largest event of its kind in the Southern Hemisphere.
+Running from noon on a Friday to noon the following Saturday in either May or June, this is a charitable event, whereby a year’s worth of donated books are sold to raise funds for Dunedin’s grand old Regent Theatre.
+It is also apparently the largest event of its kind in the Southern Hemisphere.
 The sale is held in the Theatre itself, and this is what it looked like at 2.30 a.m. this morning:

 (Why, yes.
 I always go in the middle of the night, to avoid the crowds.
 It is a Saturday, after all.
 Besides, the people behind the counters are always very grateful for conversation to keep them awake).